 We’ve made these pot pies vegetarian, but for those meat eaters out there, adding cubed ham would also be delicious.
 It’s versatile like that, so if you want to add some protein or an extra veggie, go ahead.
 Just try to keep the solid ingredients the same proportion so you have enough sauce to cover your filling.

-You’re going to love this roasted root vegetable pot pie, so I’m going to quit chattering so you can get to the recipe!
+You’re going to love this roasted root vegetable pot pie recipe, so I’m going to quit chattering so you can get to the recipe!
 As always if you have any questions, leave me a message below.
 I’m here to help!

 - 1/2 cup butter